Ashwin-0511/How_to_minikube_aws_ec2_install/README.md

 # minikube_aws_ec2_install
-install minikube on aws ec2
+install minikube on aws ec2 - refrence taken from internet

 ### Installing kubectl
 ### Run these commands as root